visioncortex/SymCode/symcode/doc/symcode.md

 Of course it can be further optimized by defining even more comparisons, but we settle for this result for the sake of illustration here.

-### Robustness
+### Noise robustness

-Another important thing to note is that traces, in both construction (evaluating for templates in symbol library) and application (evaluating for input shape when scanning), should allow **tolerances** (the *stat_tolerance* parameter in *Acute32SymcodeConfig*.
+Usually, it may be a good idea for traces, in both construction (evaluating for templates in symbol library) and application (evaluating for input shape when scanning), to allow **tolerances** (the *stat_tolerance* parameter in *Acute32SymcodeConfig*.
 This is to provide an elastic net to enhance robustness against noisy inputs.

 ### Conclusion